timmcginley/41934/README.md

 # 41934 Advanced BIM

-The primary aim of the course is to teach you how to gather, analyze and communicate [building information] from [IFC] models for real architectural engineering challenges.
-Along the way you will teach your peers a [concept] you have learnt in the course.
-To create OpenBIM data, processes and tools that we can learn from, the course has the following principles:
+The course helps you learn how to gather, analyze and communicate [building information] from [IFC] models for real architectural engineering challenges.
+Along the way you will also teach your peers a [concept] you have learnt in the course.
+Additional, within the circular education system, the course develops and maintains OpenBIM processes and tools that we can all use and learn from.

+The 3 course principles are to be:

 1. Open, FAIR and Standardised
 2. Reusable and Maintainable